Islandora-Collaboration-Group/ISLE/docs/02_installation_test/ild_installation_guide.md

 ---

-* This will put you into a root prompt at the command line where you will enter the following commands:
-    * `cd /utility-scripts/isle_drupal_build_tools/`

-    * `.isle_islandora_installer.sh`

     * **This script will take some time (see estimate above.)** You should see a lot of green [ok] messages.
     * If the script appears to pause and prompt for y/n, do not enter any values; the script will answer for you.
     * Wait until "Drush script finished! ...exiting" before proceeding.**

 * Once finished press the `Cntrl` and `d` keys or type `exit` to get out of the apache container